Bruin, Pennsylvania: History

-Secret Societies In The 19th Century
+Secret societies in the 19th century

 A lodge of the A.O.
 U. W. (Ancient Order of United Workmen) was organized in Martinsburg/Bruin in 1873.
 It was transferred to Petrolia in 1875.
 The Odd Fellows Lodge, Number 817, was instituted on January 8, 1873, the anniversary of the Battle of New Orleans.
 Their charter was soon after suspended.
 United Lodge, Number 127, A.O.
-U. W., was organized January 25, 1878, with thirty members, J.W.
-Waters being the first master workman.
+U. W., was organized January 25, 1878, with thirty members, J. W. Waters being the first master workman.
 A hall was erected soon after by the lodge, where W.C.
 Black's store stood.
 Bruin Lodge, K. of H. (The Knights of Honor), was instituted March 22, 1878, with seventeen members.
 A small lodge room was subsequently erected.
 Thanksgiving Lodge, number 1193, I.O.G.T.
 (International Organisation of Good Templars), was organized March 15, 1878, and Campbell council of the R.T. of T. September 8, 1880.
 A local union of the E.A.U. was organized and retained its charter for some time, though meetings were seldom held.
 The Jr. O.U.A.M.
 (Junior Order United American Mechanics) was a later organization, and claimed a large membership.

 Demographics

-The population was 524 at the 2010 census.
+The population was 423 at the 2020 census.